Wheest/wheest.github.io/_posts/2023-08-16-thesis_ratios.md

 Therefore, I am still citing relatively fewer women than there are in my research community, at least according to this analysis.

 Overall, it appears that the authors which I cite in my thesis bibliography are by-and-large male.
-It is outwith my area of expertise to say why this is, both in terms of the composition of the research community I operate in, and my own selection choices of papers.
+It is outwith my area of expertise to say why this is, both in terms of the composition of the research community I operate in, and my own selection of papers.
 My literature review strategies tend to target popular conferences, and I choose papers based on the relevance of their titles and abstracts.
 I rarely read the names.
 I also look at papers that cite papers I am interested in using [Google Scholar](https://scholar.google.com/citations?user=Bf-bR_UAAAAJ&hl=en&oi=ao).

 While writing my thesis, I generated a lot of data, and I am simply analysing what I have.
-This particular analysis could be improved by doing comparisons between the gender-guesser and LLM approach to see where they disagree, as well as validating the information by confirming the genders of the authors included.
+This particular analysis could be improved by doing comparisons between the `gender-guesser` and LLM approach to see where they disagree, as well as validating the information by confirming the genders of the authors included.
 Given most papers include contact details for the author, I could, for example, automatically parse email addresses and send out a survey to ask the authors directly.
 However, I am unsure if 1) this would be at all appropriate, 2) what the response rate would be, and 3) if this would create a GDPR headache for me.
 Overall, I am satisfied with my basic analysis, and I encourage others to use and adapt my code, as part of my wider [bib-boi bibliography toolkit](https://github.com/Wheest/bib-boi/blob/main/bib_stats.py).